-Examples of Offshore Companies
+Examples of Panamanian Companies

 International Business Company (IBC)

-International Business Company formation is one of the most popular choices for organizations incorporating Panama and similar offshore jurisdictions.
+International Business Company formation is one of the most popular choices for organizations incorporating Panama and similar jurisdictions.
 IBCs in Panama do not pay taxes on income that they generate outside of the country.

 International Business Company (IBC) is also composed of shareholders which names are not registered in any public documents.
 You only need to record them in the business' Stocks Register Book, which can be kept anywhere in the world.
 The certificates of shares can be issued nominatively or to the bearer, and they can be transferred privately.

 IBCs can own assets, including bank accounts, securities, and real estate in Panama.
 By allowing the organization to own assets, individual stockholders can avoid maintaining these assets on their own.
 Also, shareholders in the IBC are only responsible for the amount of money they have invested in the company.

 A Limited Liability Company offers many of the same advantages as an IBC.
 However, the structure of a Panamanian LLC is a bit different than the structure of an IBC.
 These small differences, however, can have a big impact on how your organization operates.
 For example, Panama Limited Liability Companies (LLC) must be formed with a minimum of two (2) partners which names and participation fees will appear publicly in the Articles of Incorporation of the LLC.
 The participation fees cannot be transferred privately.
 A Board of Directors is not an enforced requirement, and only a minimum of one (1) administrator is required.